AnOrmaluser12/BST-Tool/README.md

 A Short Way To Optimize Your Android Device.

-With Some Module And Few Feature , I Hope Can Help Your Device Feel Smoother A Bit With Minimal Drain Battery
+With Some Feature , I Hope Can Help Your Device Feel Smoother A Bit With Minimal Drain Battery

 Main Feature :